SuperOfficeDocs/crmscript/docs/api-reference/classes/DbiControl/setParameter.md

 ## Parameters

- - name: The name of the parameter - for instance "resultSet.size"
+* name: The name of the parameter* for instance "resultSet.size"
- - val: A string representation of the value - for instance "100".
+* val: A string representation of the value* for instance "100".